Market and 9th Streets

 A first phase project, officially known as THE GALLERY AT MARKET EAST, was designed by Philadelphia's John Bower of Bower & Fradley Architects and the Copeland, Novak & Isreal firm, of New York City.
 The complex, which encompassed 447,400 leasable square feet, was dedicated on August 11, 1977.

 Comprising 4 levels of retail, the GALLERY occupied 4.7 acres, stretching from the intersection of 10th and Market Streets over to the circa-1931 Strawbridge & Clothier building, which stood at 8th and Market.
-Strawbridge & Clothier consisted a 7-level (522,000 square foot) flagship store and 5-level home office.
+Strawbridge & Clothier occupied a 7-level (522,000 square foot) flagship store and 5-level home office.
 A new 4-level (300,000 square foot) Gimbels-Philadelphia was the second GALLERY AT MARKET EAST anchor.

 Charter inline stores included Jo-Ann's Nut House, Alston's Hallmark, Harmony Hut Records, Silverman's men's wear, Merry Go Round ladies' wear, Casual Corner ladies' wear, Waldenbooks and Tiffany's Bakery.
 Restaurants were collectively grouped in the 22-bay Market Fair Food Court.